wannaio/PyMO/README.md

 # PyMO
-A library for using motion capture data for machine learning
+A library for using motion capture data for machine learning.

 **This library is currently highly experimental and everything is subject to change :)**